top of page

 That being said, I also see people drinking 4-5 cups of coffee throughout the day and not eating food at meal times.
 This would mean that you are not getting the nutrients that you need for performing your day-to-day activities.

-A variation in the gene -cytochrome P450 1A2 (CYP1A2) is known to cause this effect.
+A variation in the gene cytochrome P450 1a2 (CYP1A2) is known to cause this effect.

-• AA: If you carry this gene, you are a fast metabolizer and caffeine has less effect on the body
+• AA: If you carry this gene, you are a fast metabolizer, and caffeine has less effect on the body

 • AC and CC: You are a Slow metabolizer and caffeine has more effect on the body.

-Caffeine intolerance, sensitivity, allergy
+Caffeine intolerance, sensitivity, allergy, caffeine intolerance symptoms

 People who are sensitive to caffeine can feel the difference even after taking a few sips.
 Some of the symptoms include: